Call our licensed agents toll free 844.855.0163

 Security system discounts

-To qualify for the maximum discount offered by most home insurance companies, your alarm system must include central monitoring that connects to emergency services.
+To qualify for the maximum discount most home insurance companies offer, your alarm system must include central monitoring that connects to emergency services.
 When an intruder is detected, it sets off an audible alarm at your house and the system sends a signal to the alarm company's monitoring facility.
 The alarm company’s monitoring staff usually calls you first and if there's no response or you report an intruder, the monitor notifies the police or fire department.
 A less expensive system with monitoring that contacts you but does not notify the police or fire departments may earn some discount, but it will be less.

 Fire prevention and detection discounts

-Fire sprinklers, fire alarms, fire extinguishers, located on every floor of the house and smoke detectors will all typically earn you a home insurance discount.
+Fire sprinklers, fire alarms, fire extinguishers located on every floor of the house and smoke detectors will all typically earn you a home insurance discount.
 Sprinklers and fire alarm systems with central monitoring, meaning that the alarm company staff contacts you and the fire department when a fire is detected, earn the biggest discounts.

 New customer discounts